 This guide has been designed specifically to complement the 'Villain Academy' game.
-It goes into more detail about important concepts and grey areas, such as ethical decision making, use of social media, potential risks and consequences.
+It supports managers in leading conversations with their teams and goes into more detail about important concepts and grey areas, such as ethical decision making, use of social media, potential risks and consequences.